-&lt;sup>76 Because of the difference in listing cases in each jurisdiction, the time for applications to be made will be different.
-Please consult the websites for the respective jurisdictions as to any Practice Directions and Forms to be used in making written applications, and time requirements.
+86 Because of the difference in listing cases in each jurisdiction, the time for applications to be made will be different.
+Please consult the websites for the respective jurisdictions as to any Practice Notes and Forms to be used in making written applications, and time requirements.